Booking a pet-friendly hotel? 9 tips for a smooth stay

 • Have a pet first-aid kit handy, with essentials like bandages, antiseptics, and any prescription medications your dog may need.

 • Store important medical records and vaccination certificates in a safe, easily accessible place, perhaps digitally.
-If you end up trying to board your dog, most places require proof of vaccinations.
-You'll probably need to reach out to your vet for this info, so do it in advance!
+If you end up trying to board your pet, most places require proof of vaccinations.
+You'll probably need to reach out to your vet for this information, so do it well before you travel.

 Leanna Zeibak